vhscom/hyperdrive/README.md

     composer require vhs/hyperdrive:1.0.x-dev

-The above script will download Hyperdrive and install it directly to the `/wp-content/plugins` directory of your WordPress installation.
+The above script will download Hyperdrive and install it directly to the `/wp-content/plugins` directory.

 ### Manual